Platform: Risk Assessment

 - Create a single answer set using the New Answer Set button

-- Use the "Download Answer Set Import File Format" button to download a blank CSV import file.
+- Use the "Download Answer Set Import File Format" (

 - Press the Bulk Import Answer Set (